bio

 His essay collection, Known and Strange Things, was shortlisted for both the PEN/Diamonstein-Spielvogel Award for the Art of the Essay and the inaugural PEN/Jean Stein Award for “a book that has broken new ground by reshaping the boundaries of its form and signaling strong potential for lasting influence.”
 Known and Strange Things was named a book of the year by the Guardian, the Financial Times, Time Magazine, and many others.

 Blind Spot (June 2017), a genre-crossing work of photography and texts, was shortlisted for the Aperture/Paris Photo Photobook Award and named one of the best books of the year by Time Magazine.
 He was commissioned by the 2017 Performa Biennial to present a multimedia solo performance piece, Black Paper, which the New York Times acclaimed as “quietly grave” and “thoroughly devastating.”
 Human Archipelago, a collaboration with the photographer Fazal Sheikh was published in (2019), and Fernweh, a book of photographs in (2020).
-His most recent books, both published in 2021, are the photobook Golden Apple of the Sun, selected as a book of the year in LitHub, and the essay collection Black Paper, (longlisted for the PEN/Diamonstein-Spielvogel Award for the Art of the Essay, and named a book of the year by the Paris Review and Artnet, among others.
+He published two books in 2021, the photobook Golden Apple of the Sun, selected as a book of the year in LitHub, and the essay collection Black Paper, longlisted for the PEN/Diamonstein-Spielvogel Award for the Art of the Essay, and named a book of the year by the Paris Review and Artnet, among others.

 Teju Cole has contributed to the New York Times, the New Yorker, Granta, Brick, and many other magazines.
 His photography column at the New York Times Magazine, “On Photography,” was a finalist for a 2016 National Magazine Award.